wallarm/product-documentation/docs/latest/installation/connectors/aws-lambda.md

 ### 2. Obtain and deploy the Wallarm Lambda@Edge functions

-To connect your CloudFront CDN with the Wallarm connector, you need to deploy the Wallarm Lambda@Edge functions on AWS.
+To connect your CloudFront CDN with the Wallarm node, you need to deploy the Wallarm Lambda@Edge functions on AWS.

 There are two Python-based functions: one for request forwarding and analysis, and another for response forwarding and analysis.